How to Defend Your Paid Media Budget in Front of a Board" width="1200" height="675">

 Step 1: Reframe the Conversation

-- Quick metaphor: You wouldn't run a hospital without referral channels; you can't run a mission without awareness channels
+Every donor, volunteer, program participant, and student who finds your organization starts with visibility.
+You wouldn't run a hospital without referral channels.
+You can't run a mission without awareness channels.

 Step 2: Know Your Numbers

-- Comparison benchmarks (cost per dollar raised via ads vs. other channels like direct mail, events)
+- Comparison Benchmarks (cost per dollar raised via ads versus other channels like direct mail or events)

 Step 3: Prove Restraint